APSDetectors/ADGermaniumStrip/README.md

 The detector is controlled and data transmitted via ZeroMQ server running on a picoZed board which is part of a BNL-develop DAQ system to readout the detector.

+## Installation notes
+* Add info on how to install...